SiddharthSharabu-1729/The_Deck/README.md

 # The_Deck
-# Ubuntu based Linux Distro for Beagles
+# Ubuntu based Linux Distro for Beagle Boards

 These file are the Post Installation scripts